Become a Mediator

 *Note on 2017 BMT dates: We feel it is important for our attendees to have options for possible next steps upon completion of the 40-hour BMT.
 We are not currently accepting new applicants for our 2017 Mediation Practicum (see below).
 As such, we are limiting the number of BMTs that we will offer in 2017.
-We expect to offer one BMT in the Spring of 2017 (April/May) and one in the Summer of 2017 (August/September).
+We expect to offer one BMT in June 2017, one in August and one in September.
 We encourage you to visit our website and sign up for our newsletter (immediately to the right of this section) to learn about updates on specific 2017 BMT dates as they become available.
 Thank you!

 To see the schedule, go to Classes & Events.

 The Dispute Resolution of King County has partnered with Seattle University to produce a series of DVD training packages that support your classroom experience.
 Add to your mediation training and continuing education for mediators with our video materials, available for purchase at www.MediationTrainingResources.com.